Morteux/AliceWorkshop/README.md

 ### Tab Teams Search - To do
 - Hide/show character stats behind icons for each team.
+- Inclusive filters (search teams with geo characters and ignore any other filters).
+- Filter by actual banners.

 ### Tab Characters - To do